 The building was constructed by International Cricket Council FZ-LLC, on land granted free of charge in Dubai Sports City.
 The land registered in the name of a subsidiary, International Cricket Council FZ-LLC, has been recorded in the consolidated financial statements at a nominal value of USD 1, as allowed by International Financial Reporting Standards.

-Property and equipment includes assets costing USD 5.6 million (2018: USD 5.6 million) which are fully depreciated but are still in active use.
+Property and equipment include assets costing USD 4.3 million (2019: USD 5.6 million) which are fully depreciated but are still in active use.

 9 OTHER FINANCIAL ASSETS AND FINANCIAL LIABILITIES

 9.1 OTHER FINANCIAL ASSETS